maeve-du/product-preview-card-component-FMChallenges-01/README.md

 ### What I learned

-1. Learned how to set different picture resources for different device's screen sizes
+1. Learned how to set different picture resources for different device screen sizes

     ```HTML
     <picture>